How to Prevent Back Injuries on the Job

 - Tighten your stomach muscles.
 (Don't stop breathing!)
 Keep your back straight and your chin up, and lift with your leg muscles as you stand up.

 - Avoid twisting as you lift.
-If you must turn, start with your feet and then pivot your body in the same direction.
+If you must turn, start with your feet.
+Keep your back and upper body in line with your feet as they continue to make the turn.

-- When placing a load on a high shelf, move close to the shelf.
+- When placing a load on a shelf, make sure you can complete the lift without needing to fully extend your arms.
+(You may need a stable step for this.)
+Move close to the shelf.
 Spread your feet apart, with one in front of the other.
-Keep your elbows in and do not fully extend your arms as you place the object on the shelf.
+Keep your elbows in.
 Remember to tighten your stomach muscles.
 Do not arch your back.

 - Use an assistive device such as a specially designed belt or board to help move a person.

 - Take breaks.
 At least once an hour, stand and stretch.
-Place your hands on your lower back and slowly arch backward.
+Place your hands on your lower back.
+Slowly and gently arch backward.
+Do not over stretch.
+This movement should not cause pain.

 workplace injury,back injuries,workplace,injury,workplace safety,back pain,back belt,lifting,spine